codacy/codacy-coverage-reporter/README.md

 **Other Languages**

-If your language is not in the list of supported languages, you can still coverage.
+If your language is not in the list of supported languages, you can still send coverage to Codacy.
 Just provide the correct `--language` name and then add `--forceLanguage` to make sure it is sent.

 ### Enterprise